Is Jogging Bad For You?

 - Join a yoga class.

 There are many more examples of fun outdoor recreational activities you can join with friends and family.
 They will get you as fit as a fiddle, improve your health, social life and happiness.

 While you may agree with some of what has been said above, leading a busy hectic lifestyle, you may believe that there simply isn't the time to take up any of the alternative practices suggested above, but wait!
 While a weekly routine of jogging seems a convenient way of taking care of your body's fitness needs, stop and think for a minute.
 Jogging takes up extra time from your tight weekly schedule.
 That time can be filled with more enjoyable, more diverse and healthier alternatives.
 The only effort on your part is

 1.)
-Implement part a) Modification of Daily Habits into your daily routine.
+Implement modification of daily habits into your daily routine.

 2.)
-Re-schedule your weekly timetable to include some of part b) Fun Recreational Activities.
+Re-schedule your weekly timetable to include fun recreational activities.